coreycaskey/base-create-react-app-template/README.md

 - TS configurations
 - husky

-Additionally, this app works locally for me using Node v21.
+Additionally, this app currently runs with Node v21.7.1.

+Run the following commands inside this repository:
+- `nvm install`
+- `nvm use`

 For all the other README information CRA provides, visit their [GitHub](https://github.com/facebook/create-react-app).